eightbitreaper/agent-investment-platform/.vscode/guidelines.prompt.md

 17. **Use secure configuration patterns** with environment variables and template files
 18. **Implement data classification standards** to protect sensitive information at all levels
 19. **Follow security remediation protocols** if sensitive data is accidentally exposed
+20. **ALWAYS use ASCII characters** in code, configuration files, and structured data to prevent encoding issues
+21. **Test all files for encoding compatibility** across different platforms and ensure universal accessibility
+22. **DETECT the current operating system** and use appropriate platform-specific commands
+23. **Use Windows PowerShell commands** when working in Windows environments, Linux/Mac bash commands otherwise
+24. **ENSURE repository resilience** by committing all essential files and testing `git clean -xdf` compatibility
+25. **SEPARATE essential files** from generated content and verify seamless operation after clean operations

 ## Updates to Guidelines